jackroberts-gh/jackroberts-gh/README.md

 - 🔭 Currently working at Kraken
 - 🌱 I’m currently studying for the AWS Advanced Networking certificate
-- 📫 How to reach me: Raise a PR!
+- 📫 How to reach me: Raise an issue!
 - ⚡ Fun fact: I can learn, and then subsequently unlearn RegEx within a matter of seconds, and tend to perform this trick the minute I need to know it.